owncloud-archive/documentation/admin_manual/installation/appliance_installation.rst

 There are number of pre-made virtual machine-based appliances:

--  `Tech and Me - ownCloud VM on Ubuntu 14.04 with MySQL and Apache`_
+-  `Tech and Me - ownCloud VM on Ubuntu 16.04 with PHP 7, MySQL, and Apache`_
 -  `SUSE Studio, ownCloud on openSuSE`_, runnable directly from an USB stick.
 -  `Ubuntu charm, ownCloud`_
 -  `Amahi home server`_